Cooking: Home-cooking and commercial cooking

 Home cooking has traditionally been a process carried out informally in a home or around a communal fire, and can be enjoyed by all members of the family, although in many cultures women bear primary responsibility.
 Cooking is also often carried out outside of personal quarters, for example at restaurants, or schools.
-Bakeries were one of the earliest forms of cooking outside the home, and bakeries in the past often offered the cooking of pots of food provided by their customers as an additional service.
-In the present day, factory food preparation has become common, with many "ready-to-eat" as well as "ready-to-cook" foods being prepared and cooked in factories and home cooks using a mixture of scratch made, and factory made foods together to make a meal.
-The nutritional value of including more commercially prepared foods has been found to be inferior to home-made foods.
+Bakeries were among the earliest forms of cooking outside the home, and in the past, often offered cooking for pots of food that customers provided as an additional service.
+In the present day, factory food preparation has become common, with many "ready-to-eat" as well as "ready-to-cook" foods being prepared and cooked in factories, and home cooks using a mixture of scratch made, and factory-made foods together to make a meal.
+The nutritional value of including more commercially prepared foods is inferior to that of home-made foods.
 Home-cooked meals tend to be healthier with fewer calories, and less saturated fat, cholesterol and sodium on a per calorie basis while providing more fiber, calcium, and iron.
 The ingredients are also directly sourced, so there is control over authenticity, taste, and nutritional value.
 The superior nutritional quality of home-cooking could therefore play a role in preventing chronic disease.
 Cohort studies following the elderly over 10 years show that adults who cook their own meals have significantly lower mortality, even when controlling for confounding variables.

 "Home-cooking" may be associated with comfort food, and some commercially produced foods and restaurant meals are presented through advertising or packaging as having been "home-cooked", regardless of their actual origin.
-This trend began in the 1920s and is attributed to people in urban areas of the U.S. wanting homestyle food even though their schedules and smaller kitchens made cooking harder.
+This trend began in the 1920s and is attributed to people in urban areas of the U.S. wanting homestyle food, even though their schedules and smaller kitchens made cooking harder.